Kirks: 1980s

 During the 1980s, the Kirks, Shelleys (NSW), and Gest (WA) brands shared a range of drinks with consistent packaging style and marketing material.
 Each brand was marketed to its own state of origin.

 Merger

 In 2000, now under Coca-Cola Amatil, the brands Kirks, Shelleys and Gest, along with Halls (SA), and Marchants, were unified, all taking the name of the Queensland bottler nationwide.
-The relaunch campaign aimed to evoke nostalgia for the door to door soft drink delivery by local brands in the 1960s to early 80's.
+The relaunch campaign aimed to evoke nostalgia for the door to door soft drink delivery by local brands in the 1960s to early 1980s.
 Remnants of the original structure remain, as some flavours traditionally produced by local bottlers are only available in certain states.

 In 2006, Kirks' packaging and advertising materials were redesigned, and again in 2014 with a more modern look.

+2020s

+In May 2021, Coca-Cola Amatil was acquired by the British Coca-Cola Europacific Partners (CCEP) for A$9.8 billion, which included Kirks as part of the sale.
+In February 2022, CCEP agreed to sell Kirks, as well as other brands including Mount Franklin, Deep Spring, Bisleri Chinotto and Fruitbox, to the US-based Coca-Cola Company for A$275 million.

 Products

 Much of the Kirks range originated from flavours first produced by smaller bottlers prior to acquisition by Kirks, or the 2000 merger under Coca-Cola Amatil.
 A number of products remain available only in the region of its original manufacturer.
 Some are still considered local icons.

 Kirks ginger Ale was originally sold by Owen Gardner & Sons before the company was merged with the Helidon Spa Water Company to become "kirk's" in 1959.
 Before the 2000 merger under Coca-Cola Amatil, Kirks sold its creaming soda under the name "Kandy".
 Fruita and Sno Drop were originally products of Halls, whereas Kole Beer was produced by Gest.
 The brand's "Olde Stoney" ginger beer is the original Shelley's Old Style Stoney Beer which refers to the stone pottery bottles that non-alcoholic ginger beer was sold in during the 1800s.
 Pasito and Creaming Soda are also original Shelley's varieties.